paufiol/PDF-A--TheArtOfFighting/README.md

 ---
 ## How to play
 Your goal is to either defeat the enemy or be the healthiest player when the round time is up.
+You reach this using the personalited skills of each character.

 ### Controls
 SPACE as enter Key (To enter game, select character etc.)